 According to the GHG protocol, the reported emissions and information should be relevant, complete, consistent, transparent and accurate.
 According to this recommendation, the organisational boundaries have been identified and set to the following:

 BORG’S OPERATIONS ARE INTO THE FOLLOWING DIVISIONS:

 • The Netherlands/Benelux (since 2018)

 HAS BEEN USED WITH THE FOLLOWING OPERATIONS:

 • Energy usage in Björn Borg’s offices, stores and storage.
-This includes electricity and heating.
+This includes electricity, heating, and cooling

 THE GHG PROTOCOL REQUIRES REPORTING BASED ON THE

 • Scope 1 covers emissions where the physical source of emissions (e.g. boiler, vehicle) is owned or controlled by the reporting company.